Applicable for Purchasing activity carried out as well as carried out at HO, all location as well as carried out at all sites.

 6.3.3 Monthly Categorization and Deciding Purchase Mode

 The Purchase Executive will carry out an analysis of criticality v/s quantum and accordingly categorize the materials.
-Based on the categorization, materials are classified for the decisions like direct purchase, rate contract and strategic alliance.
-If the material is critical and quantity is high and the rate of the material seems to be fluctuating, the procurement department will decide to get into a rate contract.
+Based on the categorization, materials are classified for the decisions like direct purchase, rate contract, and strategic alliance.
+If the material is critical and the quantity is high and the rate of the material seems to be fluctuating, the procurement department will decide to get into a rate contract.
 If the material requires standardization, the Purchase Manager can go in for a strategic alliance with the vendors.
-Materials covered under this mode can be decided by the Purchase Manager.
-If either rate contracts or strategic alliance is not feasible then decision to go in for direct purchase can be taken.
+Materials covered under this model can be decided by the Purchase Manager.
+If either rate contracts or strategic alliance is not feasible then decided to go in for direct purchase can be taken.

 6.4 Identification and Selection of Vendor

 Details of the materials requirements received from the estimation department will be identified and studied by the Purchase Executive.
-Vendors will be identified for strategic alliance and enquiries will be floated.
-The vendors will be identified based on market research and other details available with the purchase department.
+Vendors will be identified for strategic alliance and inquiries will be floated.
+The vendors will be identified based on market research and other details available with the purchasing department.
 Based on the offers received from vendors, quoted prices will be compared with the budgeted cost.
-If the cost doesn’t exceed the budgeted cost, the agreement will be prepared and forwarded to the Purchase Manager for approvals.
-If the cost exceeds the budgeted cost, approvals shall be obtained from the BU head or Managing Director (as the case may be) with the appropriate reasons.
+If the cost doesn’t exceed the budgeted cost, the agreement will be prepared and forwarded to the Purchase Manager for approval.
+If the cost exceeds the budgeted cost, approvals shall be obtained from the BU head or Managing Director (as the case may be) for the appropriate reasons.
 Intimation regarding the same shall be sent to the purchase departments across all locations.

 6.5 Rate Contract

 Identify materials and enter into a contract.
-Based on the material requirement plans received from the estimation department, the quantum of materials for rate contract will be identified by the purchasing department.
+Based on the material requirement plans received from the estimation department, the quantum of materials for the rate contract will be identified by the purchasing department.
 A detailed cost analysis of the materials will be carried out by Purchase Executive.
-A cost analysis will be done taking into account the past prices, present rates and fluctuations in the rates of the material etc. The purchase executive will constantly scan the industry for price movements in the domestic and international sector.
+A cost analysis will be done taking into account the past prices, present rates and fluctuations in the rates of the material, etc. The purchasing executive will constantly scan the industry for price movements in the domestic and international sectors.

-The purchase executive will then identify the vendors and invite them to discuss the quantum and rates of the materials.
+The purchasing executive will then identify the vendors and invite them to discuss the quantum and rates of the materials.
 Negotiations will be carried out to arrive at the pre-decided rate.
 A vendor approval note will be generated and forwarded to the Purchase Manager for approval.
-List of approved vendors is maintained in the database.
+A list of approved vendors is maintained in the database.
 After the final approval from the Purchase Department, contract conditions shall be formulated and documented.
 This contract document will be approved by the legal department.
-Contract conditions will include clauses like material specification, agreed price, delivery time, price fluctuations, payment terms and considerations, quality parameters etc. Intimations regarding same will be forwarded to all purchase departments across all levels.
+Contract conditions will include clauses like material specification, agreed price, delivery time, price fluctuations, payment terms and considerations, quality parameters, etc. Intimations regarding the same will be forwarded to all purchase departments across all levels.

 6.6 Select Vendor

-Based on indent received from the site, the Purchase executive shall ascertain whether the material indented is covered under rate contracts or strategic alliance.
-If the material is not covered under any of the above, the purchase executive will prepare enquiry letters and forward it to the purchase manager for approval.
-After approval, the enquiries will be floated along with the material list to at least three approved vendors from the vendor database.
+Based on the indent received from the site, the Purchase executive shall ascertain whether the material indented is covered under rate contracts or strategic alliance.
+If the material is not covered under any of the above, the purchase executive will prepare inquiry letters and forward them to the purchase manager for approval.
+After approval, the inquiries will be floated along with the material list to at least three approved vendors from the vendor database.

-Vendors will be requested to send their quotations to the purchase department.
+Vendors will be requested to send their quotations to the purchasing department.
 The same will be opened by the purchase manager.
-The purchase executive will prepare a comparative rate chart highlighting the vendors offering the second-lowest and lowest quote.
+The purchasing executive will prepare a comparative rate chart highlighting the vendors offering the second-lowest and lowest quote.
 The purchase Manager will then renegotiate with both of these vendors to arrive at the most competitive quote.

 6.7 Receive Material Requisition